51 Pages Posted: 4 Oct 2019 Last revised: 10 Sep 2020

-Corporations have something to say about some of the most important social and economic issues of our time--and one way they say it is through shadow governance.
-This Article spotlights a group of influential corporate policies that it calls "shadow governance."
-These non-charter, non-bylaw governance documents express a corporation's commitment in and process on issues as wide-ranging as campaign finance, environmental sustainability, and sexual harassment, but are largely overlooked by scholars and practitioners alike.
-This Article fills the gap: it reveals how shadow governance documents influence corporate decision-making and corporate behavior.
+Corporations have something to say about some of the most important social and economic issues of our time—and one way they say it is through shadow governance.
+This Article spotlights a group of influential corporate policies comprising what we call “shadow governance.”
+These non-charter, non-bylaw governance documents express a corporation’s commitment to and process on issues as wide-ranging as campaign finance, environmental sustainability, and sexual harassment, but are largely overlooked by scholars and practitioners alike.
+This Article addresses that gap, revealing how shadow governance documents influence corporate decision-making and corporate behavior.

 This Article makes two contributions to the literature.
-First, it uses original interviews with directors and general counsels to show how shadow governance documents influence corporate decision-making.
-Among other things, these documents set the board's annual agenda, define the metes and bounds of boards' and committees' responsibilities, and memorialize the corporation's values.
-These are all exceptionally important corporate functions that are relegated to shadow governance documents, where shareholders and other corporate outsiders have little ability to influence change.
-Second, this Article presents a descriptive account of the scope of shadow governance in the modern U.S. corporation.
-It analyzes a hand-collected dataset of shadow governance documents from companies listed in the Standard and Poor's 1500 to show the array of and variation in shadow governance documents.
+First, it presents a descriptive account of the scope of shadow governance in the modern U.S. corporation.
+It analyzes a hand-collected dataset of shadow governance documents from companies listed in the Standard & Poor’s 1500 (S&P 1500) to show the array of and variation in shadow governance documents.
+Second, this Article uses original interviews with directors and general counsels to show how shadow governance documents influence corporate decision-making.
+Among other things, these documents set the board’s annual agenda, define the metes and bounds of boards’ and committees’ responsibilities, and memorialize the corporation’s values.
+These are all exceptionally important corporate functions that are relegated to shadow governance documents, where shareholders and other corporate outsiders have little ability to effect change.

-This Article's exploration of shadow governance documents is both theoretically and practically important.
-Shadow governance documents are not just poorly understood--they are also largely overlooked by scholars and practitioners.
-This Article's account has the potential to open a new field for scholarly research, and also to provide a new field of battle for those who wish to influence corporate behavior.
+This Article’s exploration of shadow governance documents is both theoretically and practically important.
+Shadow governance documents are not just poorly understood—they are also largely overlooked by scholars and practitioners.
+This Article’s account has the potential to open a new field for scholarly research and to provide new strategies for those who wish to influence corporate behavior.

 Keywords: Corporate Law, Corporate Governance, Boards, Charters, Committee Charters, Disclosure, Securities Law, Directors